andrewmccall/scala-faker/Readme.md

 ## Configuration

 ### Locales
+A faker can be configured for a different locale, allowing different languages and formats of keys to be returned. eg. UK Addresses.

     val config = new Config(locale="en-GB")
+    val faker = new Faker(config)

+Keys that are not found in the selected locale are automatically looked up in the `en` locale.

 ### Random implementation
 The default random implementation uses a ThreadlocalRandom.current() to generate random numbers.
 This can be overriden